hizirozcelik/ClaimWebApp/README.md

 Claim requests has multiple rows to store.
 I use a List for every claim table and store them on respective tables on the database.
 Crud operations implemented.
 Dynamicly Add and remove rows functionality implemented with JS/jQuery.
+Application has both backend and frontend validation for inputs.